Priego Castle

 The Betrayal

-The fortress falls back into Muslim hands due to the betrayal of its squire, sold to the King of Granada.
+The fortress falls back into Muslim hands due to the betrayal of his squire, who hands it over to the king of Granada.

 1341